MESC2004/TC2005B_Videogame/Videogame/README.md

 Some designs still need to be implemented, suuch as button designs or different fonts for styling the game.

 Passives of identity cards still not implemented, might remove from project alltogether.

+# THIS CHANGE IS POST DELIVERY
+Noticed that even though debug message of player win appears, panel for game win does not activate.
+Not too sure why.